t0nin0s/react-app-exercise/README.md

     2. Handle the onClick button to validate the inputs.
 For validation you can use password: 1234 and username: reactfanboy
     3. If the validation is correct redirect the user to the home page.
 Hint: you need the router.
 To inject the router use withRouter from 'react-router-dom'.

-8. Upgrade all the components that you can to stateless components (components as functions instead of classes).
+8. Make all the components that you can stateless components (components as functions instead of classes).
 Components should be stateless components if either i) don't have state or ii) don't use a livecycle method.
 Further reading (https://medium.com/@dan_abramov/smart-and-dumb-components-7ca2f9a7c7d0#.oy1l2u2ew)

 ## Extra bonus